Undergraduate participation

 Has the proportion of undergraduate higher education students with disability increased over time?

 The data in the graph and the table below show the proportion of undergraduate higher education students with disability (aged 15 and over).
-Data from 2011 to 2021 are used.
-In 2021, 10% of undergraduate higher education students had disability, compared with 5.0% in 2011.
+Data from 2011 to 2023 are presented with a break in series between 2020 and 2021.
+Data before and including 2020 are not comparable to data from 2021 onwards.
+In 2023, 13% of undergraduate higher education students had disability, compared with the baseline value of 10% in 2021.

 Source: Higher Education Statistics Collection (HESC) | Data source overview